alijalali81/Udacity_Multi_Agent/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

+### Required Pythob Packages

+The list of the requiredpython packages is provided in the 'requirements.txt' file

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+Open the `Tennis.ipynb`

+Make sure your kernel is set to python3.

+Run the `Tennis.ipynb` cell by cell

+If you want to run the code on your own computer the only part that you to change is the path to the Unity Environment file.